 Africa gets under your skin.

-In our previous post, we discovered 5 ways Africa will get under your skin, from sunset to sunsets, gorilla trekking to whitewater rafting, lakeside living to and from African safaris to captivating cities, there’s so much to do in Africa that will keep you busy no matter how long your trip is.
+In our previous post, we discovered 5 ways Africa will get under your skin.
+From sunrise to sunsets, gorilla trekking to whitewater rafting, lakeside living to and from African safaris to captivating cities, there’s so much to do in Africa that will keep you busy no matter how long your trip is.

 The backpacking trail from Kenya to South Africa continues with five more experiences that will have you wanting to return to Africa again and again.

 The Masai Mara is the Kenyan side of the Serengeti National Park located in Tanzania.
 One of the grandest wildlife spectacles happens here every year, the Great Wildebeest Migration.

 The Mara is home to the semi-nomadic Masai warriors, most noted for the bright red blankets they wear, their jumping dance, and their fierce traditions such as killing a lion in order to initiate into manhood.

 The Mara lends itself to some extraordinary game life viewing; it is impossible not to see an abundance of all sorts of animals in this park.
 With the plains full of wildebeest and zebra, the chances of seeing a kill are very high.

 After a day safari through the savannah, kick back around the campfire at night at the local Masai village, chat with the warriors that sit with you eager to share stories of their traditional lives, and then allow them to guard your tent from marauding lions and leopards at night.